unikorn-cloud/identity/README.md

 ### RBAC

-The identity service provides centralized role based access control to the Unikorn suite of services.
+The identity service provides centralized role based access control to the suite of services.
 As described previously, roles can be arbitrary and apply to services outside of the identity service.

 A role is composed of a set of arbitrary endpoint scopes, that typically define an API endpoint group e.g. `kubernetes:clusters` or `identity:projects`.